sophiekoonin/localghost/src/blog/posts/2024-01-21-eleventy-and-neocities.md

 title: How I deploy my Eleventy site to Neocities
 date: 2024-01-20
 tags: ['eleventy', 'how-to', 'neocities']
-excerpt: "My setup for automatically deploying my Eleventy site to Neocities from GitHub."
+excerptText: "My setup for automatically deploying my Eleventy site to Neocities from GitHub."
 ---

 Skip to the bit you care about: